Should You Pursue IRS Currently Not Collectible Status?

 By law, the IRS has 10 years to collect back taxes from the date you filed your tax return (or the date they filed on your behalf).
 That’s why proving economic hardship can be an effective strategy if you have an IRS balance that is close to the 10-year expiry.
 For clients who qualify, Currently Not Collectible status can be put in place to avoid disruptive IRS collection actions until the statute of limitations takes effect.

 You may be a good candidate for Status 53 if you have no equity in assets and less than $25 in disposable income per month after IRS allowable monthly expenses.
-If your income is less than the allowable expenses, you will usually qualify for hardship status.
+If your income is less than the allowable expenses, you will usually qualify for IRS financial hardship status.

-However, only a small percentage of those who owe back taxes do qualify for uncollectible status.
-At Precision Tax Relief we will give you our best advice as to whether you are a good candidate.
+However, only a small percentage of those who owe back taxes qualify for uncollectible status.
+At Precision Tax Relief, we will give you our best advice as to whether you are a good candidate.
+If IRS uncollectible status is not a viable option, there are other options.
+We have an excellent success rate with the Offer in Compromise program and in negotiating installment agreements.

-How can you file for hardship with the IRS?
+How Can You File for Hardship with the IRS?

 When you work with Precision Tax Relief, your Case Manager will use your financial information to demonstrate that you are unable to make any kind of payment to the IRS.